 Step 1 – Dry Brine

-Remove the roast from the fridge and allow it to come up to room temperature, 2 hours to 3 hours depending on size.
-Just like endurance athletes, meat should never have a ‘cold start’ when roasting.
+Remove the prime rib from the refrigerator 2–3 hours before cooking so it can come closer to room temperature.
+Just like endurance athletes, meat should never have a ‘cold start.’

 Step 3 – Long and Slow